Carlo000ml/Deep-Learning-Image-Classification/README.md

 - `weighted_ensemble.ipynb`: Combines model outputs via a weighted ensemble for improved accuracy.
 - `report.pdf`: Full description of the problem, methodology, and results of the competition.

-## Setup and Installation
-To run the notebooks in this repository, follow these steps:
-1. Ensure Python 3.x and Jupyter Notebook are installed.
-2. Install the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

 ## Usage
 Each notebook can be run independently: